 Coffee: Or tea, if that’s more your, um, cup of tea.
 A nice hot drink might wake you up in the morning and keep you awake when writing your reports.
 It’s also nice to make a cuppa with a flatmate if you’re both in and at a loose end.

-Condoms: don't be silly, wrap your willy; make no mistake, cover your snake.
-If you do meet that special someone in Freshers Week, or after, make sure you stay safe.
-Free condoms are available through the Advice Hub's C-Card service.
+Condoms: If you do meet that special someone in Freshers Week, or after, make sure you stay safe.
+We even provide free condoms - available through the Advice Hub's C-Card service.

-Documentation: Don't forget all the important pieces like your offer of accommodation, your course acceptance letter and your student loan/financing confirmation.
+Documentation: This one’s really important!
+Don't forget all the important pieces like your offer of accommodation, your course acceptance letter and your student loan/financing confirmation.
+You’ll need to use some of this stuff to finalise your enrolment and prove your student status to regional councils for discounts on tax.

 Doorstop: Keep your door open on the first day at least!

 Extension Cable: You might be lucky and have a plug next to your bed for charging your phone, but more likely it'll be in a really inconvenient place.
-Make sure you can always get charged with an extension cable.
+Make sure you can always get charged with an extension cable – Ikea or Amazon do some ones at a great price!

-Flags and Jerseys: If you’re coming from overseas or from down the road, flags are a great decoration for your room.
+Flags and Jerseys: If you’re coming from overseas or from down the road, flags are a great decoration for your room, they’ll make you feel right at home.
 They’re also particularly useful when your home team is playing!

 Food: If you're lucky your parents will take you for a food shop before or after you check in to halls!
-Make sure you stock up on student essentials like pasta, baked beans, eggs, Pot Noodles, etc.
+Make sure you stock up on student essentials like pasta, baked beans, eggs, ramen noodles, and any other faves.

-Headphones: if you want to listen to music or a movie in peace (or don't want to disturb your flatmates).
+Headphones: If you want to listen to music or a movie in peace (or don't want to disturb your flatmates), headphones or earphones are a must.

 Identification: Make sure you have a passport or a provisional/full driver’s licence with you.
-Edinburgh is pretty strict with ID and you'll need this for places serving alcohol.
+Edinburgh is pretty strict with ID and you'll need this for bars and shops selling alcohol.
 You'll also need this for registering as a student with the university.

-Laptop: incredibly useful to have.
-Laptops save you from going to the library to find a computer, let you go paperless in tutorials/lectures (most slides tend to go online) and give you something to Netflix and chill on.
+Laptop: Incredibly useful to have!
+These save you from going to the library to find a computer, let you go paperless in tutorials/lectures (most slides tend to go online) and give you something to Netflix and chill on.
+You’ll also need something to do essays and other coursework on – but hold off on buying them; there’s usually big discounts available just as you enrol so wait a little and grab a bargain!

-Medication: Some paracetamol and other cold/flu remedies will be useful when Freshers Flu and those hangovers strike!
+Medication: Some paracetamol and other cold/flu remedies will be useful when Fresher’s Flu and those hangovers strike!
 Don't forget any other medication you usually take too!
+A vitamin tablet now and again wouldn’t go amiss either.
 There is a Health Centre on the Edinburgh campus as well for anything else.

-Memo Board: Having a dry erase memo board for the kitchen can come in handy when keeping track of whose turn it is to put out the bins, who needs to buy the next pint of milk, and can even be used to keep track of each other's phone numbers during Freshers Week too!
+Memo Board: Having a dry erase memo board for the kitchen can come in handy when keeping track of whose turn it is to put out the bins, who needs to buy the next pint of milk, and can even be used to keep track of each other's phone numbers during Fresher’s Week too!
+Post-it notes or any other method is just as good also!

 Photos and Posters: Some photos of friends and family from back home will help make your room feel more personal.
-If you're sticking anything to the wall just make sure you don't leave a mark!
+If you're sticking anything to the wall just make sure you don't leave a mark – blue or white tac is best!

 Toastie Maker: Toasties are a student’s best friend.
-You can pretty much put anything in a toastie maker and they're cheap to make.
+You can pretty much put anything in a toastie maker, they're even cheap and quick to make.
 Share with your flatmates and they’ll love you even more.
+Heads up though, the only cooking devices not allowed are chip pans!
+You’ve been warned!

 Toilet Roll: There's none provided when you move in!
 Don't get caught short.